alexander-chan/Data-LA-Repo-/README.md

 Private Repo for Data LA Project. *For members of UCLA Statistics Only.*

-We will do all our edits here together so that we can present the final product that is polished.
+We will do all our edits here together so that we can present the final polished, product to our client when it is finished.

 TODO List:
   * Create a Sankey Diagram for the CleanStat Data